UCSBarchlab/OpenTPU/README.md

 To run the simple matrix multiply test in both the hardware and functional simulators:

-Make sure MATSIZE is set to 8 in config.py.
+Make sure MATSIZE is set to 8 in config.py, then

 ```
 python3 assembler.py simplemult.a